LCC-CIT/CS296N-CourseMaterials/Labs/Lab04-Authorization/Lab4Instructions-authorization.md

 ## Objective

-Learn how to authenticate a user and authorize user access to different sections of a web app based on user roles.
+Learn how to authorize user access to different sections of a web app based on user roles.

 ## Instructions